-These save options are specific to OS X Mountain Lion (10.8)-see Table 33.
+These save options are specific to OS X Mountain Lion (10.10/10.11)-see Table 33.
 Table 33.
 Mac OS Mountain Lion File Menu Save Commands

-Menu Item Description Save (Command-S) Saves the document with recent changes.
-If the document has not been previously saved, ScreenFlow displays the Save As dialog, so that you can name the document and save it before closing it.
+Menu Item Description Save Saves the document with recent changes.
+(Command-S) If the document has not been previously saved, ScreenFlow displays the Save As dialog, so that you can name the document and save it before closing it.
 Duplicate Saves a new version of the document without overwriting the previous version.
 This allows you to save the ScreenFlow project with a new name and/or location.
 Rename Highlights the document title so that you can change the file name without using the file system dialog.
 Move To Displays a file system dialog so that you can move (not copy) the file to a different folder.
-Revert to Saved Restores the document to the state it was in when last saved.
-This reverses any action taken since the last save.